Image 1 of 3

 (Morus spp.)

-There’s nothing like having a mulberry tree in your back yard.
+There’s nothing like having a mulberry tree in your backyard.
 They are low maintenance, fast growing, extremely productive fruit trees.
 Unpruned, mulberries can reach 30’+ at maturity, but with regular pruning can be kept much shorter and wider for a more accessible harvest.
-All of the mulberries we offer are self fertile and grafted on morus alba rootstock.
+All of the mulberries we offer are self-fertile and grafted on morus alba rootstock.
+Grafted trees should start producing fruit in 2-3 years.

-Illinois Everbearing: A personal favorite and the standard against which other mulberries are compared.
+Illinois Everbearing (photo 1): A personal favorite and the standard against which other mulberries are compared.
 Illinois Everbearing provides sweet, juicy berries over an extended season, with fruit ripening continuously from July through September.

 Gerardi Dwarf: An everbearing mulberry that tops out at 8’, making both harvest and growing in a small yard much easier.
 Gerardi is a slower grower than most mulberries, but branches have very close internodes along the stem, meaning branches become absolutely packed with berries.